smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 - Conditional Upkeep Instructions
 - Log recovery Instructions
 - Latest block history

-- Provides an add / view / remove API for other components
-- Every item has a TTL.
-Upon expiry items are just removed without any action
+Every item has a TTL, and upon expiry items are just removed without any action.

+The store provides an add / view / remove API for other components.

 ### Samples Observer

-- On a constant time interval (via Sampler ticker) fetch a sample of current conditional upkeep IDs from registry.
-Use local latest block number as trigger.
-- Filter the sampled IDs from coordinator shouldProcess(upkeepID, latestBlock)
+Processes samples of upkeeps to be checked, using the latest block number as a trigger.
+It does the following procedures:

+- Pre-processes to filter upkeep present in coordinator
-- Calls runner on the list of upkeepIDs and latestBlock
+- Calls runner with upkeep payload
-- In callback of runner if upkeep is eligible then put upkeepID into metadata store (Conditional Upkeep Instructions)
+- If upkeep is eligible enqueue into **metadata store** with conditional Upkeep instructions
+- Errors and ineligible results are ignored

 ### Conditional Observer

-- Gets coordinated block + upkeep payload from plugin
+Processes coordinated block + upkeep payload coming from plugin and does the following:

 - Pre-processes to filter upkeep present in coordinator
 - Calls runner with upkeep payload
-- If upkeep is eligible enqueue into result store
+- If upkeep is eligible enqueue into **result store**
 - Errors and ineligible results are ignored

 ### Log Observer